Privacy Policy

 - Crash logs (Crashlytics): Retained for 90 days per Firebase's default retention policy.

 - Analytics events: Retained per Firebase Analytics default (up to 14 months).
+Transaction amounts and goal names are never included.

 - Right to be Informed: You have the right to know what personal data is collected, how it is used, and with whom it is shared.
 This policy is the primary disclosure document.